The twist-cofinite topology on the mapping class group of a surface: Hempel distance and thick sets.

 \begin{ex} Let $c_{1}$ be a curve in $A$ that intersects $c$, and $d_{1}$ be a curve in $A$ disjoint from $c$ and $c_{1}$.
 As illustrated in Figure \ref{increasetwisting} part (a), it is possible to take a band sum of $c_{1}$ with $d_{1}$ in such a way that a connected component of $c_{1}\cap \mathcal{A}_{c}$ twists once more around $c$ than previously.
 Call the resulting curve $c_{2}$.
 As shown in Figure \ref{increasetwisting} part (b), it is then possible to take a band sum of $c_{2}$ with a second copy of $d_{1}$, in such a way as to increase by one the number of times a connected component of $c_{2}\cap \mathcal{A}_{c}$ twists around $c$.
 Call the resulting curve $c_{2}$.
 A sequence of curves $\{c_{i}\}$ is obtained by iteration.\\

 By construction, the set $\{c_{i}\}$ has infinite diameter in the subsurface projection to $\mathcal{A}_{c}$, but it also has infinite diameter in the subsurface projection to another annulus.
-This annulus has core curve $t_{1}$ disjoint from both $c$ and $d_{1}$.
-Choose a basepoint for $\Sigma$.
-In $\pi_{1}(\Sigma)$, $t_{1}$ is conjugate to $d_{1}hc^{-1}h^{-1}$, where $h$ is an arc depending on the basepoint.
-Since $c$ is not an element of $A$, but $d_{1}$ is, it follows that the curve $t_{1}$ is not in $A$, but is distance 1 from $A$. \end{ex}
+This annulus has core curve $t_{1}$ disjoint from both $c$ and $d_{1}$. \end{ex}